pakinsa/DevOps_Project/09.Three-Tier WordPress Website with LVM Storage/Readme.md

     sudo systemctl status mysqld

-If not running then
+    //if not running then

     sudo systemctl restart mysqld
     sudo systemctl enable mysqld

     sudo mysql
-    sudo mysql_secure_installation   For DB root user
-    sudo mysql -p    for root user, please provide password
+    sudo mysql_secure_installation   // For DB root user sudo mysql -p    // for root user, please provide password

     mysql> CREATE DATABASE wordpress;
     mysql> CREATE USER 'paul'@'localhost' IDENTIFIED BY 'mypassdove';
-    mysql> CREATE USER 'tope'@'172.31.24.21' IDENTIFIED BY 'Willingly@123';  Password must be according to password requirement mysql> GRANT ALL ON wordpress.* TO 'tope'@'172.31.24.21';   172.31.24.21 is the <Web-Server-Private-IP-Address>
+    mysql> CREATE USER 'tope'@'172.31.24.21' IDENTIFIED BY 'Willingly@123';  // Password must be according to password requirement mysql> GRANT ALL ON wordpress.* TO 'tope'@'172.31.24.21'; //  172.31.24.21 is the <Web-Server-Private-IP-Address>
     mysql> FLUSH PRIVILEGES;
     mysql> SHOW DATABASES;

-    mysql> SELECT user FROM mysql.user;    displays a list of users on the DB mysql> SHOW GRANTS FOR 'tope'@'172.31.24.21';  display priviledges of a user
+    mysql> SELECT user FROM mysql.user;   // displays a list of users on the DB mysql> SHOW GRANTS FOR 'tope'@'172.31.24.21';  //display priviledges of a user

 ![Alt text](img/7a.mysqlruns.png)